conduktor/conduktor-docs/src/pages/changelog/Gateway-3.6.1.md

 ### Feature changes

-- Limit Commit Offset Plugin
+- Changes to `Limit Commit Offset Plugin`
   - accuracy of rate limiting has been improved
   - `action`/`throttleTimeInMs` properties did not work correctly and are now ignored
-- Cluster ACLs
+- Changes to `cluster ACLs`
   - When creating cluster ACLs using a programmatic API, only allow `kafka-cluster` for the name part of the resource.
 This makes  Gateway consistent with Kafka.
 (Previously you could create an ACL on any cluster name but it would be re-written to `*`)

 ### Fixes